Ashvikraina/project/readme.md

     camera = videoSource('/dev/video0')
     display = jetson.utils.videoOutput("detecttest1.mp4")

-Tells what camera source to use and the file name to stroe the video in.
+Tells what camera source to use and the file name to store the video in.
 You can also try doing it with your live camera but it didn't work for me.

     while True:
         img = camera.Capture()